Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Introduction

 \section{Introduction}

 Real-world data generated or collected by edge devices enables various machine learning (ML) applications.
-For certain privacy-sensitive tasks, users prefer to keep their data locally instead of uploading it to cloud servers.
-Federated learning (FL) \cite{mcmahan2017fl,konecny2016fl} has emerged as a distributed ML paradigm that caters to this growing trend, and is able to train a global ML model across all local datasets without the server having direct access to client data.
+For certain privacy-sensitive tasks, users prefer to keep their data locally instead of uploading to cloud servers.
+Federated learning (FL) \cite{mcmahan2017fl,konecny2016fl} has emerged as a distributed learning paradigm that caters to this growing trend, and is able to train a global ML model across all local datasets without the server having direct access to client data.

 The local training nature of FL leads to massive communication costs, as an FL task consists of multiple learning rounds, each of which requires uplink and downlink model exchange between clients and the server.
-Compared with downlink broadcasting, uplink communication is more challenging in FL.
-Due to the stringent power constraints at edge devices, channel noise and fading have a more conspicuous impact on uplink communications.
-More importantly, scalability of massively involved clients in FL versus limited uplink communication resources is highly challenging.
-Uplink communication is known as one of the key bottlenecks of wireless federated learning \cite{mcmahan2017communication}.
+Compared with downlink broadcasting, uplink communication is more challenging in FL when communication is over the wireless medium \cite{wei2023twc,Zheng2020jsac,mu2022isit}.
+Due to the stringent power constraints at mobile devices, channel noise and fading have a more conspicuous impact on uplink communications.
+More importantly, significant scalability challenges arise from the large number of clients in FL versus limited uplink communication resources.
+Uplink communication is known to be one of the key bottlenecks of wireless federated learning \cite{mcmahan2017fl}.

-To tackle the scalability problem, over-the-air computation (also known as \emph{AirComp}) mechanisms have been proposed (see \cite{niknam2020federated} and the references therein).
-Instead of decoding individual local models of clients and then aggregating, AirComp allows multiple clients to transmit uplink signals in a natural superpositioned fashion over a wireless medium, and decodes the average global model directly at the FL server.
-AirComp dramatically improves the scalability of wireless FL, and naturally reduces the signal processing latency.
-Therefore, AirComp is regarded as a key technology for FL in future wireless networks and has been investigated extensively.
+To tackle the scalability problem, over-the-air computation (also known as \emph{AirComp}) mechanisms have been proposed.
+Instead of decoding individual local models of clients and then aggregating, AirComp allows multiple clients to transmit uplink signals in a naturally superpositioned fashion over a wireless medium, and decodes the average global model directly at the FL server.
+AirComp dramatically improves the scalability of wireless FL, and reduces the signal processing latency.
+Therefore, AirComp is regarded as a key technology for FL in wireless networks and has been investigated extensively \cite{zhu2019broadband,yang2020federated,amiri2020federated,cao2020tpc}.